 The saying goes that you optimize your content for search engines, but you write it for humans.
 SEO beginners sometimes end up writing prose that is so sterilized that it feels programmed rather than written.

 Here’s the thing: as important as SEO is, it won’t matter how well-optimized your writing is if it’s boring.
-Let optimization be the last step in your creative process as a writer—before you get there, write a real, full, interesting piece and make small adjustments to make sure Google or Bing notice it.
+Let optimization be the last step in your creative process as a writer—before you get there, write a real, full, interesting piece and make small adjustments to make sure Google or Bing notices it.

 Practice a lot; as with any other style of writing, mastering SEO will take time.
 Need help?
 Ask us!